Litheraa/ProdTimer/README.md

 Prod Timer / Prod Master is a small program for any writer.
-It can track daily progress in .docx files and represent it in two types of table and in prodTimeModel-like view
+It can track daily progress in .docx files and represent it in two types of table and in calendarModel-like view